UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

 where only the first matching transition will be followed.

 The optional condition element is a string-valued expression.
 The workflow engine offers some pre-defined functions that can be used in these expressions.
-For example you can use the exit code of a job, or check for the existence of a file within these expressions.
+For example, you can use the exit code of a job, or check for the existence of a file within these expressions.

 - ``eval(expr)`` Evaluates the expression *expr* in Groovy syntax, which must evaluate to a